Alma Reed

 Alma Marie Sullivan Reed (1889–1966) was an American journalist.
 While working in Mexico in the 1920s, she fell in love with the Governor of Yucatán, Felipe Carrillo Puerto; however, he was assassinated while she was home in San Francisco preparing for their wedding.
 Reed was a promoter of the career of Mexican muralist José Clemente Orozco and wrote the first monograph on the artist in 1932, as well as a biography about his life.
 She also wrote more generally on Mexican muralists.

-Early years
+Early life

 A San Francisco native, Reed was born Alma Sullivan into an Irish Catholic family in 1889.
 Her marriage to businessman Samuel Payne Reed ended in annulment after he became ill.
 Outspoken, adventurous and bohemian, she carried what one observer described as the "mystic ailments that sometimes befall the people" of California.

 Journalism career

 She rose to fame as a journalist while writing for The San Francisco Call.
 An advocate for the disenfranchised, she was responsible for helping change the state's death penalty laws after she wrote a series of articles in 1921 about the death sentence given to a 17-year-old Mexican boy convicted of murder.
 Her articles led to the state commuting his sentence.

 Her writing won her an invitation by Mexican President Alvaro Obregón to be his guest in Mexico City.
 While traveling through the Yucatán, in 1923, she wrote another series of articles on the thefts and plundered of Mayan artifacts for the Peabody Museum at Harvard University by US diplomat, explorer and archaeologist Edward Herbert Thompson.
 The articles led the museum to return some of the objects to Mexico.